 His artwork has appeared in galleries and adorns walls around the world.
 He has shipped work to: Canada, US, Israel, Russia, China, Malaysia, Spain, Turkey, England, and Germany.

-For four years, Jamie has been living in Jerusalem with his family.
+Jamie lives in Jerusalem with his family.